List of haplogroups of historic people: Nurhaci

-Y Haplogroup C3b2b1* (C-M401*, (xF5483) has been identified as a possible marker of the Aisin Gioro (who were founders of the Qing dynasty) and is found in ten different ethnic minorities in northern China, but completely absent from Han Chinese.
+Y Haplogroup C3b2b1* (C-M401*, (xF5483) has been identified as a possible marker of the Aisin Gioro (who were founders of the Qing dynasty) and is found in ten different ethnic minorities in northern China, but relatively rare in Han Chinese.

-Emperor Higashiyama

-Emperor Higashiyama (1675-1710) belonged to Y-DNA haplogroup D1a2a1a2 (D-IMS-JST055457/CTS107), which is a subclade of haplogroup D1a2a which is prominent among the Jōmon people that make up about 30% of modern Japanese ancestry.
-This was determined with a test on an oral mucosa sample taken from his paternal descendants.

-Minamoto no Yoritomo

-Minamoto no Yoritomo (1147–1199), the first shōgun of the Kamakura shogunate, and a descendant of Emperor Seiwa (858–876), the 56th Emperor of Japan.
-He, the Minamonto (Genji) clan and patrilineal descendants of the Imperial family of Japan should belong to the same Y-DNA haplogroup D1a2a1a2b1a1 (D-Z1504, CTS8093).
+Asano Soichiro

+Asano Sōichirō (浅野 総一郎) 's Y-DNA is D1a2a1a2b1a1a8a (D-CTS4093).
+He was a Japanese businessman responsible for founding a number of companies, including what became today's Sapporo Breweries, Toa Construction Corporation, Oki Electric Industry, JFE Group and Taiheiyo Cement (formerly Asano Cement).

 Somerled

 In 2003 Oxford University researchers traced the Y-chromosome signature of Somerled of Argyll, one of Scotland's greatest warriors, who is credited with driving out the Vikings.
 He was also paternal grandfather of the founder of Clan Donald.
 Through clan genealogies, the genetic relation was mapped out.
 Somerled belongs to haplogroup R1a1.

 In 2005 a study by Professor of Human Genetics Bryan Sykes of Oxford University led to the conclusion that Somerled has possibly 500,000 living descendants.
 Sykes deduced that despite Somerled's reputation for having driven out the Vikings from Scotland, Somerled's own Y-DNA closely matched that of the Vikings he fought.

+In 2024 a study by Peter Biggins, Administer of the Clan Colla Project at Family Tree DNA, points out that the chiefs of Clan Donald who have Viking DNA are descended Angus Og.
+Descendants of his older brother Alasdair Og, a descendant of Somerled, have the Celtic DNA of The Three Collas, which is R-Z3008.